End Point Assessment

 We, as the training provider, will be working behind the scenes with the EPAO to make sure everything is in place for when the time arrives for the apprentice to do their EPA.

-During this time you must make sure your apprentice has ample time to compete each assignment and has access to a quiet room where they won’t be disturbed.
+During this time you must make sure your apprentice has ample time to complete each assignment and has access to a quiet room where they won’t be disturbed.